-See why Smithsonian Magazine has voted Menomonie #15 of the best small towns in America.
+See why Smithsonian Magazine has voted Menomonie #15 of the best small towns in America, and why CNN in 2014 voted the Mabel Tainter Theater as one of the Worlds most Spectacular theaters!
 See a play, enjoy a live band, wet a fishing line, hike to the top of a hill, visit a gallery, dance under the stars, pick your own strawberries, pet the llamas or enjoy the fireworks… You might run out of time, but you won’t run out of things to do.

 North Star Bicycle Festival